Bhogeswar Baruah

-During and after his athletics career, Baruah served on various committees including the All India Council of Sports and the Indian national athletics team selection committee.
-He was awarded the Arjuna award in 1966, and served on its selection committee for nearly five decades from 1967 to 2016.
 Since 1984, the "Abhiruchi Sports Day" has been celebrated on his birthday in his honour.
-Chief Minister Sarbananda Sonowal created a state sports school in honour of Baruah in 2019, and in 2021 Chief Minister Himanta Biswa Sarma announced that Baruah's birthday would officially be celebrated as Assam's sports day.
-In 2025, a national sports award named after Baruah was created, and the Sarusajai sports complex was renamed the Arjun Bhogeswar Baruah Sports Complex.
-Baruah's inspiration as an athlete from a poor and rural background who rose through hardships to become an international champion is considered part of his legacy in Assam.
+He was the chef de mission of the Assam contingent at the 2007 national games, and was awarded the Bir Chilarai award in 2019.
+Chief Minister Sarbananda Sonowal laid the foundation stone for a state sports school in honour of Baruah in 2019, and in 2021 the state government under Himanta Biswa Sarma confirmed that Baruah's birthday would officially be celebrated as Assam's sports day.
+In 2025, a national sports award named after Baruah was created, and the Sarusajai sports complex was renamed the Arjuna Bhogeswar Baruah Sports Complex.